truera/trulens/docs/attribution_parameterization.md

 ### Advanced Definitions

-For basic usage, you can skip this.
-These are here for reference for the more complex use cases.

 **What is a Distribution of Interest (DoI)?**

 The distribution of interest is a concept of aggregating attributions over a sample or distribution.